Apurro12/QA_gradio/README.md

+## To install the project run
+1) uv sync
+2) uv pip install -e .

 ## to run standalone files go to the parent folder and run
-uv run python -m domain.agent
-uv run python -m infrastructure.llm_client
+uv run -m rag_system.use_cases.agent uv run -m rag_system.infrastructure.llm_client

 # to lunch gradio
-uv run python -m interfaces.gradio_ui
+uv run main.py

 # To DO:
 * Add abstract class to the vector store (I'm still not using it)